 The Company's policy is to offer contracts of employment that attract, motivate and retain skilled employees who are incentivised to deliver the Company's strategy.
-The current service contracts were concluded with Mr Cowen on 18 October 2002 and with Mr Hunter on 10 February 2005 as amended on 25 January 2008.
+The current service contracts were concluded with Mr Cowen on 18 October 2002 and with Dr Steels on 6 June 2016.
 These service contracts are terminable on notice of one year given by the Company and six months given by the director.
-In the event of termination by the Company, the Company has the option of making a payment of liquidated damages equivalent to the value of 12 months' salary and benefits, or the balance of the period to the date of expiry if less, or of negotiating appropriate compensation reflecting the principle of mitigation.
-In the event of a change of control in the Company, if the Company terminates any of these contracts within 24 months of the change of control, or if the director terminates the contract within six months of the change of control, the Company will be obliged to pay liquidated damages equivalent to the value of 12 months' salary and benefits (including bonus at the rate of the average of the two previous years).
+In the event of termination by the Company, the Company has the option of making a payment of liquidated damages equivalent to the value of 12 months' salary (plus in respect of Mr Cowen the value of 12 months' benefits), or the balance of the period to the date of expiry if less, or of negotiating appropriate compensation reflecting the principle of mitigation.
+In the event of a change of control in the Company, if the Company terminates Mr Cowen's contract within 24 months of the change of control or Dr Steels' contract within six months of the change of control, or if the director terminates the contract within six months of the change of control, the Company will be obliged to pay liquidated damages equivalent to the value of 12 months' salary (and in the case of Mr Cowen benefits, including bonus at the rate of the average of the two previous years).
 The purpose of the change of control clause, which is reviewed regularly, is that the contracts should provide reasonable and appropriate security to the directors concerned and to the Company.